Ron Todd (footballer): VFA career

 Todd's VFL career ended when he signed up to play under throw-pass rules with VFA club Williamstown just before the 1940 season kicked off.
 Todd actually signed not with the club but with Williamstown Vice President, William John (Bill) Dooley; he was the highest-paid footballer in Australia, earning a reported £500 flat plus £5 per week for a three-year deal, more than ten times his wage at Collingwood.
-Williamstown had sold membership tickets on the basis of the attraction of having Todd and Harry Vallence in the same side.
+Todd's departure was met with fury at Collingwood, and they refused to clear him – although, due to the VFA having broken its permit reciprocity agreement with the VFL, this was no obstacle to his transfer.
+Todd briefly equivocated on his decision, playing a practice match with Collingwood in April 1940 and offering to return the upfront payment he had received; but after potential legal action from Dooley and Williamstown, as they had sold memberships and made ground improvements on the basis of the attraction of having Todd and Harry Vallence in the same side, Todd ultimately made the move to Williamstown in round 1 of the VFA season.

-Todd played at centre half-forward in his first season with Williamstown and booted 99 goals, and when the Victorian Football Association (VFA) went into recess in 1942, Todd joined the air force.
+Todd played at centre half-forward in his first season with Williamstown and kicked 99 goals, and when the Victorian Football Association (VFA) went into recess in 1942, Todd joined the air force.
 Despite an interest in returning to Collingwood (whose fortunes had declined abruptly since Todd left) when he spent some time in Melbourne on leave, a three-year VFL ban due to his crossing without a clearance made any return to the Magpies during the war impossible.